pvela2017/The-Construct-CheckPoint-7-Manipulation-Perception/README.md

 <a name="readme-top"></a>

 ## About The Project
-The purpose of this project is to use Moveit2 in order to generate a basic Pick&Place task.
-This is, pick an object from the table and place it in a different location.
+The purpose of this project is to use Moveit2 to generate a basic Pick & Place task with a UR3e robotic arm.
+The task involves picking an object from the table and placing it in a different location.
+The Move Group Interface API is utilized to combine a series of motions to generate the pick & place sequence.
+Additionally, a perception node is integrated into the sequence to enable the robot to detect the position of the object to be picked.

-In the first part of the project, you will have to set up and configure a MoveIt2 package for the UR3e robotic arm.

-Once MoveIt2 is properly configured, you will create a program in C++ that uses the Move Group Interface API to combine a series of motions in order to generate the pick & place sequence.

-Finally, you will add a Perception node to the pick & place sequence so that the robot is able to detect the position of the object to pick.

 ![This is an image](images/preview.png)